erikw/homebrew-tap/README.md

 ```

 To build a new [bottle](https://docs.brew.sh/Bottles):
-1. Create a PR in the GitHub repo (don't include README.md changes - the workflow can't handle those).
+1. Create a PR in the GitHub repo
+   *  Only one file changed per PR: `Autosquash can't split commits that modify multiple files.`
 1. Wait for the PR checks to become green
 1. Apply the label `pr-pull`.
 This will trigger the second flow from .github/workflows/publish.yml will run and create the bottle.